cypress-io/cypress-documentation/content/guides/core-concepts/cypress-studio.md

 To record actions, begin interacting with the application.
 Here we will click on the first name input and as a result we will see the click recorded in the Command Log.

-<DocsImage src="/img/guides/cypress-studio/extend-new-transaction-user-list.png" alt="Cypress Studio Extend Test"></DocsImage>
+<DocsImage src="/img/guides/cypress-studio/extend-new-transaction-user-list.png" alt="Cypress Studio Extend Test" no-border></DocsImage>

 Next, we can type the name of a user to pay and click on the user in the results.

-<DocsImage src="/img/guides/cypress-studio/extend-new-transaction-click-user.png" alt="Cypress Studio Extend Test"></DocsImage>
+<DocsImage src="/img/guides/cypress-studio/extend-new-transaction-click-user.png" alt="Cypress Studio Extend Test" no-border></DocsImage>

 We will complete the transaction form by clicking on and typing in the amount and description inputs.

-<DocsImage src="/img/guides/cypress-studio/extend-new-transaction-form.png" alt="Cypress Studio Extend Test"></DocsImage>
+<DocsImage src="/img/guides/cypress-studio/extend-new-transaction-form.png" alt="Cypress Studio Extend Test" no-border></DocsImage>

 <Alert type="success">